-The Fund's bank accounts are held with Lloyd's Bank.
-Funds not immediately required to pay benefits are held as interest bearing operational cash with Lloyds Bank and the custodian, Northern Trust.
+As at the 31st March 2020 the Fund's bank accounts were held with Lloyd's Bank (From the 1st April 2020 Nat West).
+Funds not immediately required to pay benefits are held as interest bearing operational cash with the bankers and the custodian.